Inityx/robi/README.md

 # rindle
-A Ruby utility to package Reddit text posts as Kindle-friendly HTML bundles
+A Ruby utility to bundle Reddit text posts as a Kindle eBook